Ivan09999/Ivan09999.github.io/RCE-readme.md

 | 2026-06-14 | Reported sink #2 (docs/{slug}) and sink #3 (custom_pages /page/{slug}) |
 | 2026-06-16 | Vendor acknowledged submissions |
 | 2026-06-29 | Vendor confirmed all three shared a previously reported root cause |

 ---

+### Conclusion

+What initially appeared to be a single server-side code execution bug ultimately turned out to be an architectural issue affecting multiple rendering surfaces.

+Rather than treating the first vulnerable endpoint as an isolated finding, following the shared rendering pipeline uncovered three independently reachable RCE sinks originating from the same underlying evaluation behavior.

+For security researchers, the lesson is straightforward: when a rendering sink is discovered, understanding the application's architecture is often more valuable than continued endpoint fuzzing.
+Shared execution paths frequently create shared vulnerabilities, and fixing the architecture - not individual routes - is what ultimately eliminates the risk.

+---